francesca418/personal-website/content/posts/work-experience/index.md

   <summary><b>Research Assistant</b></summary>

 *August 2018 - December 2018*<br>
-I assisted the database programmer with improving the database interface for the research lab.
+Assist the database programmer with improving the database interface for the research lab.

 </details>